 216 hours of downtime!

-• If you’re into podcasts, imagine all the entertaining facts you could learn in 216 hours!
+- If you’re into podcasts, imagine all the entertaining facts you could learn in 216 hours!

-• If you’re into audiobooks, imagine all the powerful and imaginative stories you could hear!
+- If you’re into audiobooks, imagine all the powerful and imaginative stories you could hear!

-• If you’re into listening to music, imagine all the mind wandering you could do to your favorite tunes in all of that commute time.
+- If you’re into listening to music, imagine all the mind wandering you could do to your favorite tunes in all of that commute time.

 Downtime During Your Work Day

-Chances are, there are moments during your workday that you are choosing to fill with more work, when you could be enjoying some downtime instead.
+Chances are, there are moments during your workday that you are choosing to fill with more work when you could be enjoying some downtime instead.

 If you find yourself waiting outside a meeting room while another group finishes up – or if you’re waiting for your group to arrive, you’ve come across an opportunity for downtime.
 In these times, don’t be tempted to check emails.
 You’ve already prepped your meeting notes, you already know the meeting agenda, and honestly, you know those email responses can wait, too.

-Instead, try bringing a wordsearch puzzle with you, and work through it while you wait.
-Make sure it’s not a wordsearch puzzle app, either.
+Instead, try bringing a word search puzzle with you, and work through it while you wait.
+Make sure it’s not a word search puzzle app, either.
 Research has linked excessive screen time with insomnia and even depression, so why not take a break?
-A pocketbook-sized word search book and pen will give you a break from screens, while letting your brain drift off as you search for cached words.
+A pocketbook-sized word search book and pen will give you a break from screens while letting your brain drift off as you search for cached words.

-This works because it frees up the prefrontal cortex of your brain – the part of your brain responsible for both concentrating on tasks and combining them with existing information.
+This works because it frees up the prefrontal cortex of your brain — the part of your brain responsible for both concentrating on tasks and combining them with existing information.
 Taking downtime allows that part of your brain to get around to the second part of that equation (the ‘sifting through existing information’ part).
 This existing information in your brain extends well beyond anything relevant to the task at hand.
-Which is exactly how you’re able to come up with all those wacky ideas that might just shake up how you’ve been approaching that perplexing project.
+This is exactly how you’re able to come up with all those wacky ideas that might just shake up how you’ve been approaching that perplexing project.

 Getting Downtime Over Lunch